 SubDag for Parallelism: SubDag is an excellent feature of Apache Airflow that allows a repeating pattern to be represented in a clean manner.
 We used SubDag to run a series of queries with different parameters eg: a list of account_id’s for which a query is supposed to run.
 This helped us circumvent a whole bunch of issues from the execution layer and provided isolation in case the queries failed.

 Beware of too many SubDag instances: However, too many SubDag instances in your flow can also lead to issues.
 A SubDag instance occupies an executor slot till all the tasks have succeeded.
 This can lead to a deadlock situation if the number of running SubDag instances is equal to the number of executor slots you have.
 In this case, all executors are busy running a SubDag and the queued tasks will be waiting for an executor slot to free up.
 The following open source JIRA references the above-mentioned problem(https://issues.apache.org/jira/browse/AIRFLOW-74).

 - Scheduler Code Path: Apache Airflow has a scheduler process that keeps executing the Python DAG files in the DAGs directory to check for new tasks to be scheduled and executed.
-So take absolute care for not writing any redundant code other than the operator definition and the dependency statements in the DAG file.
+So take absolute care not to write any redundant code other than the operator definition and the dependency statements in the DAG file.
 For eg, if you have a code snippet for downloading a config file from Amazon s3 outside an Operator then this snippet will be executed every time a scheduler process is executed which can cause unexpected side effects.